badosa/JSON-stat/index.md

 description: A library for the JSON-stat format
 ---

-# JSON-stat
+# What is JSON-stat?

 The JSON-stat format is a simple lightweight JSON format for data dissemination.
 It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
 In this cube model, **datasets** are organized in **dimensions**.
 Dimensions are organized in **categories**.

 The JSON-stat format is documented at http://json-stat.org/format/.

-The goal of the JSON-stat Javascript Toolkit (JJT) is to help dealing with JSON-stat responses in Javascript.
+The goal of the **JSON-stat Javascript Toolkit (JJT)** is to help dealing with JSON-stat responses in Javascript.

 ## Design principles